ethereumclassic/Awesome-ETC/README.md

 - [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook) - A developers guide to the operation and use of Ethereum.
 - [Introduction to Ethereum and Solidity](https://the-eye.eu/public/Books/qt.vidyagam.es/library/humble-bitcoin-bundle/Introducing%20Ethereum%20and%20Solidity_%20Foud%20Blockchain%20Programming%20for%20Beginners/Introducing%20Ethereum%20and%20Solidity_%20Foundatiin%20Programming%20for%20Beginners%20-%20Chris%20Dannen.pdf) - Learn Solidity development from concept to deployment.
 - [Ethereum: Blockchains, Digital Assets, Smart Contracts, Decentralized Autonomous Organizations](https://www.goodreads.com/book/show/32762240-ethereum) - Learn about Ethereum (and blockchains) from an IBM blockchain liaison.

+# Detailed History

+**Conception to token sale**
+>Vitalik Buterin conceived Ethereum in 2013, after what he perceived as limitations in the functionality of Bitcoin’s scripting language, namely the lack of Turing completeness.
+Buterin published the first Ethereum <a href="https://github.com/ethereum/wiki/wiki/White-Paper">white paper</a> later that year, describing a distributed computing platform for executing smart contracts and building decentralized applications (dApps).
+In 2014, Buterin and some other early contributors founded the <a href="https://ethereum.org">Ethereum Foundation</a>, a non-profit organization dedicated to Ethereum’s research, core protocol development, and ecosystem growth.
+The Ethereum Foundation's first task was to host the Ethereum crowdsale, which took place between July 22, 2014, and September 02, 2014.
+The sale raised 31,529 BTC (~$18 million at the time) in exchange for about 60 million ether (80% of the initial 72 million ETC supply) to the public.
+The remaining 12 million ETC (20% of the initial supply) were allocated to the Ethereum Foundation and early Ethereum contributors.

+**Ethereum Foundation ETC token allocation**

+- 3 million ETC were allocated to a long-term endowment
+- 6 million ETC were distributed among 85 developers who contributed prior to the crowdsale
+- 3 million ETC were designed as a “developer purchase program” that gave Ethereum developers the rights to purchase ETC at crowdsale prices.

+When Ethereum (ETH) forked from ETC on July 20, 2016, anyone who owned ETC now held both ETC and a new asset ETH.

+**The rise of initial coin offerings (ICOs)**
+>Ethereum's mainnet launched in July 2015, with the first live release known as Frontier.
+Shortly after, Augur (REP) conducted the first Initial Coin Offering (ICO), in which the startup sold its Ethereum-based REP tokens (created via the ERC-20 standard) to help fund the project.
+The ability to develop and sell a newly generated token to help raise capital became an attractive method of fundraising because projects could circumvent the legal policies and costs required from traditional companies (until more recently).
+Ethereum-focused startups created thousands of new tokens since Augur's ICO, raising billions of dollars in the process.

+**The DAO hack**
+>Of course, raising large sums of money on experimental technology comes with a high level of risk, and The DAO hack is an example of the potential consequences.
+In April 2016, a decentralized venture fund known as The DAO raised ~$150 million in ETH.
+A few months later (July 2016), an attacker exploited a bug in one of The DAO's smart contracts, enabling the guilty party to siphon 3.6 million ETH.
+A significant portion of the Ethereum community opted to reverse the transactions to remove The DAO and its subsequent hack from the network's history.
+The remaining stakeholders held the preservation of immutability in higher regard and refused to accept a ledger rewrite.
+The divide in the community led to a contentious hard fork a few weeks post-hack, causing a permanent split in the network.
+The legacy chain that did not reverse its transaction history is now known as Ethereum Classic ($ETC).

+**Hard Fork: The Birth of Sister Chains**
+>To be continued....

+**

 # Other Material